Alice C. Linsley

 The association of copper with serpent is evident is the relationship between the Akkadian words: sibbu - serpent and siparru - copper.
 The words Hittite and Het share the same primitive root HT.
 HT is the Hebrew and Arabic root for copper - nahas-het.
 As an adjective, HT means shining bright, like burnished copper.
 Nahash (NS) refers to a serpent.
-The HT copper smiths ranged from Timnah to Anatolia.
-The serpent image was sacred for them, just as it was for Moses the Horite ruler who fashioned a bronze serpent and set it on the standard (Numbers 21:9).
+The HT copper smiths ranged from Timnah in Canaan to Anatolia in Turkey.
+The serpent image was sacred for them, just as it was for Moses the Horite Hebrew ruler who fashioned a bronze serpent and set it on the standard (Numbers 21:9).

 The root NS appears in the variants Nes, Neshi, Nehesi, Nesli, and Nuzi.
 Nuzi was a Horite administrative center on the Tigris.
 The Horite Hebrew were devotees of Horus and his mother Hathor, the patroness of metal workers.
 Documents from the household of a Nuzi official named Tehiptilla record grants of food, clothing, and shelter to a number of Hebrew in his service.
 One who likely served in a military role received a horse.

 Nehesi is a name found in ancient Nubia.
 Hesi is a variant of Hathor, and she was the patroness of metal workers in the archaic world.
 The metal workers of Anatolia (modern Turkey) called themselves the Nes (NS) and their language was called Nesli.
 They are referred to as Hittites or Hivites (likely related clans) in II Chronicles and I Kings 9:20.
 The Nes/Neshi/Nehesi appear to be in the same R1 Haplogroup as Abraham.
 This haplogroup is both European and African.

 These ancient stone masons built palaces, tombs and temples, and the metal workers fashioned weapons and symbols of royal authority.
 Many magnificent artifacts have been recovered from these tombs, including the magnificent sun disk from Alaca Hüyük shown above.